howlingunit/hangman/README.md

 * ID (INT)
 * a word (a string up to 45 char, must be unique. for the game to work it cannot contain symbols or numbers.
 Spaces are allowed)
 * a hint/def (all characters allowed, must not be NULL)
-* category (must be within the four categories of the game ‘random’ ‘movie’ ‘tvshow’ ‘user’, cannot be in more than one category)
+* category (must be within the four categories of the game 'random' 'movie' 'tvshow' 'user', cannot be in more than one category)

-When a word is requested through `/word`
+When a word is requested through `/word` a word object is returned that looks like this: `{ word, underscore, def }`
+* `word`
+  * this is the word that is selected and formatted to a usable state; this means that all letters have been turned to lowercase and that spaces are replaced with -
+  * An example would be: `"the-it-crowd"`
+* `underscore`
+  * this is the word exploded into an array, and its characters have been replaced with underscores.
+As the game goes on, these underscores are replaced with the guessed letters
+  * spaces remain as dashes
+  * An example would be: `["_", "_", "_", "-", "_", "_", "-", "_", "_", "_", "_", "_"]`
+* `def`
+  * this is the words hint and is just a string
+  * An example would be: `" an IT team" `
 ### DOM layout and functions
+* nav bar
+  * in [the HTML](./static/index.html#L11), there are two copies of the navbar, one for desktop and one for mobile.
+There is a CSS media query for the screen size when the page is loaded.
+If the screen size is below `600px` it will then hide the desktop navbar by changing `--nav-big-display: none;` and `--nav-small-display: flex;`.
+By default, it is the other way around.
+  * only the small navbar uses JS and its functions are in [domlib.mjs](./static/lib/domlib.mjs#L1).
+All these do is add an eventlistner to the burger button; when activated, switch classes on the navbar to open and close the menu.
+* settings
+  * text
+* on-screen keyboard
+  * text
+* Game updates
+  * text
 ### game logic
 ### User-submitted words logic
 ## to-do
-* fix bug where user can not choose a category and the game lets that happen but will break
+* fix bug where user can not choose a category, and the game lets that happen but will break
 * ability to exit the settings menu
 * Change hangman PNG to canvas or SVG
 * accessibility